 Joel Cowart has spent the last 15 years ministering to the next generation- from volunteering in various schools, to teaching in the National Children’s Defense Fund Kansas City Freedom School, and giving leadership to a handful of non-profit organizations as both participant and as a board member.

 Born and raised in Southern California, Joel moved to Kansas on a football scholarship to the University of St. Mary.
 After completing his football career, he transferred to the University of Kansas where he studied physics and received his call to ministry.
-He began serving in college ministry in 2012 as a campus minister, a campus director, and a college pastor in the Greater Kansas City Area.
-In 2016, Joel transitioned to Jacksonville, Florida to join the pastoral staff of Shiloh Church and currently serves as Pastor of Christian Education on Shiloh Church’s Orange Park campus.
+He began serving in college ministry in 2012 as a campus minister, a campus director, and a college pastor in Kansas City.
+Joel is currently serving and shepherding in Jacksonville, Florida where he and his wife, Destiny, also make their home.

 DR. ERIN WILCOX